OpenBB-finance/OpenBB/website/content/sdk/reference/economy/gdp.md

 ---
 title: gdp
-description: This page provides in-depth documentation about the 'gdp' function in the openbb economy package.
+description: "This page provides in-depth documentation about the 'gdp' function in" the openbb economy package.
 It details how to retrieve real GDP data for the U.S. on a yearly or quarterly basis, and how to produce a chart visualizing this data.
 keywords: